The Hot politics lab

 PHD CANDIDATE

-Daniel Komáromy is a PhD candidate in Political Science at the University of Amsterdam.
-He completed a research master in Political Communication at the University of Amsterdam and a research master’s in Social Psychology at the Vrije University Amsterdam.
-Before he did a BSc in Applied Economics in Budapest and studied Business Statistics in Madrid.
-His main research interest lies in the intersection of collective emotions and identities, populist communication, and social movement studies with a special focus on environmental movements.
+I am a PhD candidate in Political Science at the University of Amsterdam.
+I completed a research master in Political Communication at the University of Amsterdam and a research master’s in Social Psychology at the Vrije University Amsterdam.
+Before that, I did a BSc in Applied Economics in Budapest and studied Business Statistics in Madrid.
+My main research interest lies in the intersection of political psychology and political sociology.
+I focus on (collective) emotions and identities, status-related personality traits, and populism.
+Previously I also did research on social movement studies with a special focus on environmental movements.

 Lab Associates